NAPLEX Test Day Information

 Arrive at least 30 minutes before your scheduled appointment time to allow for check-in procedures.
-You will be required to present two forms of ID or you will not be admitted to the testing center:
+You will be required to present a photo ID or you will not be admitted to the testing center:

 - A photo ID that includes your signature

-The printed name on both your primary and secondary forms of ID must exactly match the name as it appears on your ATT letter and NABP e-Profile; this includes first name, middle name, last name, and suffix.
-Some flexibility is allowed for middle names; view the Taking Your Exams section of the Candidate Application Bulletin for more information.
+The printed name on your ID must exactly match the name as it appears on your ATT letter and NABP e-Profile; this includes first name, middle name, last name, and suffix.
+Some flexibility is allowed for middle names; read the Name Matching Requirements section of the Bulletin for more information.

 Acceptable Forms of ID

-To be admitted to the testing center, you must present one of the primary forms of ID and one secondary form of ID listed below.
-IDs must be actual US government-issued IDs (not a copy), current (not expired), valid, and must contain a recent recognizable photograph and your signature.
-Exceptions are outlined in the Bulletin.
+To be admitted to the testing center, you must present one form of ID as listed below.
+Your ID must be an actual US or Canadian government-issued ID (not a copy), current (not expired), valid, and contain a recent, recognizable photograph and your signature.

-- US driver’s license (including those that state “Not for Federal Identification Use”)
+- US or Canadian driver’s license (including those that state “Not for Federal Identification Use”)

-- US temporary ID (see requirements in Bulletin)
+- US or Canadian temporary ID (see requirements in Bulletin)

 Follow Security and Safety Procedures

 All candidates will be required to have a palm vein scan, provide a digital signature, and have a digital photograph taken prior to being admitted to the testing room.
-Additional security procedures can be found in the Candidate Application Bulletin.
+Additional security procedures can be found in the Taking Your Exams section of the Bulletin.

 - Testing sites are following social distancing guidelines in response to COVID-19, and many locations are requiring that face masks be worn.